samplchallenges/SAMPL-league/examples/ContainerRequirements.md

             OUTPUTS:   prints        docked_ligand {path_to_docked_ligand_file}
                        prints        receptor no_prediction
-                       writes file   docked ligand file as a .pdb .mol2 or .sdf writes file   receptor prepped and used by program in docking
+                       writes file   docked ligand file as a .pdb .mol2 or .sdf writes file   receptor prepped and used by program in docking as .pdb
         '''
 ```